mo1ein/jobname/src/snapp/snappshop.md

   4. **Optimize Joins**<br />
   Check Join Conditions: Ensure that join conditions are using indexed columns.
   Limit the Number of Joins: If possible, reduce the number of joins or rearrange them to optimize performance.
-  Use `INNER JOIN` Instead of `OUTER JOIN`: If you don’t need all rows from both tables, prefer `INNER JOIN` as it can be more efficient.
+  Use `INNER JOIN` Instead of `OUTER JOIN`: If you don't need all rows from both tables, prefer `INNER JOIN` as it can be more efficient.

   5. **Use Query Caching**<br />
   Enable Query Caching: If your database supports it, enable query caching for frequently executed queries.
 This can significantly reduce execution time for repeated queries.